FrancisBanville/ms_interpreting_probabilities/README.md

 least once) or approaching $0$ (repeatedly failing to observe an interaction between co-occurring taxa).
-Confidently observing an interaction once confirms its biological feasibility, but failing to observe it (even on multiple occasions) does not ensure that it is non-feasible [e.g. due to false negatives,
+Confidently observing an interaction once confirms its biological feasibility, but failing to observe it (even on multiple occasions) does not ensure that it is non-feasible [e.g., due to false negatives, @Catchen2023Missinga].
-@Catchen2023Missinga].
 While local interaction probabilities are irreducible because of local variability, the uncertainty of regional interactions reduces to $0$ with the addition of information.
-Moreover, although *neutrally* forbidden interactions [i.e., forbidden interactions between rare species,
-@Canard2012Emergencea] tend to have low probability values in local networks, they may be non-random in the metaweb (i.e., a probability of $1$ if species' biological traits can support an interaction if they were to encounter each other at high enough abundances).
+Moreover, although *neutrally* forbidden interactions [i.e., forbidden interactions between rare species, @Canard2012Emergencea] have low probability values in local networks, they would have a probability of $1$ in the metaweb (this is because the species' traits could support an interaction if they were to encounter each other at high enough abundances).
 Likewise, non-co-occurring taxa may have a non-zero probability of interaction in the metaweb.
 Regional interaction probabilities are thus fundamentally different from local interaction